-This is what the GitHub issue is for.
-It should go in the bisq-network/compensation repository, and it should include the following information:
+The issue should go in the bisq-network/compensation repository, and it should be titled in the following format:

-Links to issues, pull requests, and any other work you want to be compensated for
+Links to issues, pull requests, and other "evidence" for any work you want to be compensated for

 Comments that help explain what the work is, why it is valuable, etc.